Azure/WellArchitected-Tools/WARP/README.md

     - Permissions should be *Full control of private repositories*.
     ![](_images/github_repo_perms.png)

+1. Identify your Github Edition REST API URI.

+    - depending on your GitHub Edition (Free, Enterprise, ...) the URI for GitHub REST API is different, see [docs](https://docs.github.com/en/rest/overview/resources-in-the-rest-api?apiVersion=2022-11-28#schema)

 1. Run the `PnP-Github.ps1` script from a command prompt: `./PnP-Github.ps1 -GithubPersonalAccessToken \`
-   `"GITHUB-PAT-TOKEN" -AssessmentCsvPath PATH-TO-CSV -GithubrepoUri "URI-FOR-GITHUB-DEPOT" -GithubTagName "ASSESSMENT_NAME"`
+   `"GITHUB-PAT-TOKEN" -AssessmentCsvPath PATH-TO-CSV -GithubrepoUri "URI-FOR-GITHUB-DEPOT" -GithubAPIUri "URI-FOR-GITHUB-REST-API" -GithubTagName "ASSESSMENT_NAME"`

     The flags are:

     * **-pat** The **Personal Access Token** from Github
     * **-uri** The URL for your **Project**
+    * **-apiuri** The API URL for your GitHub Edition (Free, Enterprise, ...)
     * **-csv** The exported CSV file from a [Microsoft Azure Well-Architected Assessment](https://docs.microsoft.com/assessments/?mode=pre-assessment).
     * **-name** is used is used to tag the imported work items in ADO.
         * Organizations and teams can use these tags as  milestones to organize the work items across multiple assessments.